dokemon-ng/.github/profile/README.md

 Dokémon is a friendly GUI for managing Docker Containers.
 You can manage multiple servers from a single Dokemon instance.

-Check https://dokemon.dev for more details.
+Check https://dokemon.einstein.amsterdam (old: https://dokemon.dev) for more details.

 ## Quickstart